-In addition to the symbols and values we’ve mentioned above, designers often use standard abbreviations to communicate additional details in their floor plans--while maintaining a clean presentation.
+In addition to the floor plan symbols and features we’ve mentioned above, designers often use standard abbreviations to communicate additional details in their floor plans while maintaining a clean presentation.

 While many of these abbreviations are both familiar and straightforward, it can be hard to keep track of the hundreds of items on this list.
 Here are some of the more common examples: